aws/aws-fpga/README.md

 Execute `git clone http://github.com/aws/aws-fpga` to download this HDK+SDK release to your EC2 Instance or local server.

+The [Release Notes](./RELEASE_NOTES.md) document covers the list of supported features, programming environment, and known restrictions.

 **NOTE: The HDK and SDK are tested and supported for Linux operating systems, for the time being, other OSs haven't been tested by AWS**

 Please click the "Watch" button in GitHub upper right corner to stay posted.